 De Scheg description

 The aim is for the area to be developed by market participants.
 The municipality is not pursuing any active regional zoning policy (except for a plot of 1.5 hectares bought a few years ago).
-There are around 12 landowners present in the area, including a consortium comprising Bouwfonds Property Development, Syntrus Achmea and Roosdom Tijhuis, which owns about 20 hectares.
+There are around 15 landowners present in the area, including a consortium comprising Bouwfonds Property Development, Syntrus Achmea and Roosdom Tijhuis, which owns about 20 hectares.
 Grondontwikkeling Nederland also owns part of the area.
+In 2015 the local council of Amstelveen has established the "Ontwikkelvisie".
+In this vision the conditions of the development the area of De Scheg are explained.
+The "Ontwikkelvisie" can be found on the website of the municipality of Amstelveen.
 There are also a few active farms, but they are prepared to stop their operations.

-The area is estimated to be able to accommodate 800 to 900 homes.
+The area is estimated to be able to accommodate about 1100 homes.
 The starting point is that there will not be any social housing, and the houses will be aimed at people upscaling on the Amstelveen housing market.
 This translates into single-family homes in the mid to upper price sale and rental segments, supplemented with cheaper owner-occupier properties in the lower-price segment.
-There is also space for private rental property in De Scheg: this percentage is up to 23% of the total housing stock.
-A developer is already available to realise this number of private rental homes.
-The municipality is committed to 30% of dwellings in private ownership.
+There is also space for private rental property in De Scheg.
 In addition, the properties should preferably be completed by 2020 with an EPC of 0.
-The land-use plan is expected to be established in 2017, after which the area can be prepared for building.
+The land-use plan is expected to be established in 2020, after which the area can be prepared for building.

 ± 800-900 homes with school and daycare.
 No other provisions.
 Distribution of homes: about 77% owner-occupied and 23% private rental housing (there is already an investor for this share).
 No social housing is planned.